department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 #### CMS engineer steps (the new facility)
 - [ ] 2.
-Execute the steps of the URL change request ticket from step 1.
+Execute the steps of the URL change request ticket from step 1 above.
 - [ ] 3.
 Change the Facility Locator API ID on the new facility to the Facility Locator API ID for the old one.
 - [ ] 4.
 Change the section on the new facility to the old one
 - [ ] 5.
 Change the VAMC system on the new facility to the old one